stpaultim/backdrop-starter/src/themes/minicss/README.md

 - select one from a few pre-built color schemes (or "flavors") available out of the box;
 - ability to make your site's header and / or footer sticky;
 - select which one of menus will be used as main site navigation;
-- enable and disable theme debugging without need to use "devel" module.
+- enable and disable theme debugging without need to use "Devel" module.

 All features described above can be set on the theme settings page.

-This first public release can be used as "starter" theme for your own sub-theme and present only minimally themed two layouts used in default Backdrop setup:
+This theme can be used as "starter" theme for your own sub-theme and present only minimally themed two layouts used in default Backdrop setup:
-"Boxton" for home page and "Moscone Flipped" for internal pages, so may be extended for another layouts by adding your own new templates as need.
+"Boxton" for home page and "Moscone Flipped" for internal pages, so it may be extended for another layouts by adding your own new templates as need.

-File `css/custom.css` is intended for your styles tuning - you can edit this file as you need, but remember to backup this file in case of theme upgrade.
+File `css/custom.css` is intended for your styles tuning without subtheming - you can edit this file as you need, but remember to backup this file in case of theme upgrade.

 Installation